lolivi/EFTD6Limits/README.md

 - When the jobs are finished you will get two txt files named lin_MCyields_2016(17/18).txt and quad_MCyields_2016(17/18).txt
 - These contain the integrals of the processes divided by channel.
 So number 1 is the weighted vbs process for 4mu.
 Then number 2 will be the weighted vbs process for 4e and 3 for 2e2mu.
 - You will also get root files called quad_vbs_Moriond_2016.root and lin_vbs_Moriond_2016.root.
 These are used to create the workspace.
-- If you have rebinned your histograms change the variable rebin to True in bkgWorkspace1d.C.
 - Now launch:
 ```bash
 root -l